-The Willamette Valley AVA is home to nine sub-AVAs.
+The Willamette Valley AVA is home to eleven sub-AVAs.
 These smaller AVAs recognize areas within the larger Willamette Valley AVA that have a distinct climate, soil, elevation, or other physical characteristics that make them particularly suitable for wine production.

 Chehalem Mountains AVA

 The Chehalem Mountains AVA, established in 2006, stretches 20 miles from Wilsonville to Forest Grove in the southeast.
 Ribbon Ridge, Parrett Mountain, and Bald Peak are all part of the Chehalem Mountains.
 David Adelsheim of Adelsheim Vineyard spearheaded the petition process for the creation of the AVA in 2001.